 The use of a prescription or over-the-counter FDA-regulated drug, biologic, or device for the approved indication.

 A child’s biological or adoptive mother or biological or adoptive father.

 A research methodology involving participation, observation, and analysis of the daily life of the people being studied.

 Funds issued by a federal agency that are then transferred to other eligible groups per the award eligibility terms.
 The "prime awardee" issues the subawards as competitive or noncompetitive as dictated by the prime award terms and authorizing legislation.
 Prime awardee institutions on a pass-through funding grant are considered engaged by the Department of Health and Human Service's (DHHS) Office for Human Research Protections (OHRP) and must ensure ethical oversight for their role in the research.

 The agreement of a parent(s) or legal guardian to the participation of his/her child or ward in research.

-Personally Identifiable Information (PII) refers to information that can be used to distinguish or trace an individual's identity, such as their name, social security number, biometric records, etc. alone, or when combined with other personal or identifying information that is linked or linkable to a specific individual, such as date and place of birth, mother’s maiden name, etc. (as defined by the the U.S. Department of Energy, Office of Management and Budget).
+Refers to information that can be used to distinguish or trace an individual's identity, such as their name, social security number, biometric records, alone, or when combined with other personal or identifying information that is linked or linkable to a specific individual, such as date and place of birth or mother’s maiden name.

 A substance that has no therapeutic effect, used as a control in testing new drugs or biologics.